feliperamos88/Dreamvortex/README.md

 $ node seed.js
 ```

-To install all the packages, create the database, and seed it after passing the parameters to the .env file, you can run the single command:
+To install all the packages, create the database, and seed it after passing the parameters to the .env file, you can do it with a single command:

 ```shell
 $ npm run setup_local